FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/01b-databases-postgres2.md

 Add the appropriate constraints to your project's database.

 ---
 ## Exercise 2

-Set up a link table called user post votes and define a **compound primary key** to ensure that ensure that users can only vote for one post once.

-Answer the following questions when describing foreign key constraints: </br>
-- What is the difference between `SET NULL`, `NO ACTION` & `CASCADE` when specifying foreign key constraints?
-- What are some use cases for each?

-*Hint:*
-- If we delete users from the database, do we also want to delete records of what posts they voted for?

----

-## Exercise 3

 **More fun with queries**

 Now that we have our data and relationships set up.
 Let's write some SQL queries.

-- Write a query that returns all of the tags for a given post.
+- Write a query that returns all of the tags for a given Item.
-- Write a query that returns the number of posts in the database.
+- Write a query that returns the number of Items in the database.
-- Write a query that returns the average number of votes on posts in your database.
+- Write a query that returns the average number of Items which are tagged in your database.
-- Write a query that returns the 5 newest posts.
+- Write a query that returns the 5 newest Items.

 ---